phuongdattran/cookie-clicker/README.md

 ## Thanks

-thanks to [Ismaestro](https://github.com/Ismaestro) for the template.
+thanks to [Ismaestro](https://github.com/Ismaestro) for the README template.

 ## Copyright and license